 According to the Framework, payment systems under the BOT's oversight shall establish a payment system risk governance board to be responsible for risk policy approval, reviewing, management and monitoring.
-The PBD's Control Self-Assessment (CSA) working group, chaired by senior director of PBD, is responsible for reviewing and monitoring risks arising from operations within the department including BAHTNET.
-The working group will also review BAHTNET Risk Management Framework annually or upon significant changes in the system.
+The BPD's Control Self-Assessment (CSA) working group, chaired by senior director of BPD, is responsible for reviewing and monitoring risks arising from operations within the department including BAHTNET.